code-dot-org/browser/README.md

 - First time setup:
   - Download and unzip the `codeorg_signing_certificate.p12` (stored in the "MakerAppCertificate" note in LastPass) code signing file into the `browser/config` directory
 - Make sure Docker is running on your computer (https://docs.docker.com/docker-for-mac/install/ for OS X, should show up in your toolbar as running when you’re ready)
-- Pull the `msi-installer` branch from this repo, merge desired changes in from master, and bump to the correct version number
+- Pull the `msi-installer` branch from this repo, merge desired changes in from main, and bump to the correct version number
 - run `yarn msi-docker-build`
 - The build will appear on the local machine in dist
 - Copy to the S3 bucket (requires AWS CLI and Code.org credentials): `aws s3 cp ./dist/<filename>.msi s3://downloads.code/org/maker/`